 In rocks dating back to the Late Cretaceous period, they detected the partial skeleton of a massive unknown dinosaur.
 Its features were peculiar, including a 15-foot crocodile-like jaw, large conical teeth and enormous spines rising five feet from its back, suggesting a hump or sail.
 All signs indicated that this was an apex predator similar to T-Rex, but that would make it one of at least two top-of-the-food-chain dinosaurs known to exist at the time.
 How could one ecosystem support so many terrifyingly large carnivores?
 This question became known as Stromer’s Riddle and would remain unsolved for decades.

 Stromer named the dinosaur Spinosaurus aegypticis, or the Egyptian Spine Lizard, and rose to fame in the wake of the discovery.
-Tragically, his fame was short-lived.
-Stromer was openly critical of the Nazi party, and come World War II, paid the price.
-Stromer urged party leaders to move his collections from Munich to the safety of caves and salt mines, where most artworks and scientific collections were relocated to protect them from bombing raids, but in part due to his political beliefs, his pleas were ignored.
-Stromer’s collection remained in the Bavarian State Collection for Paleontology and Geology in Munich, which the Allied forces demolished in 1944.
-His family suffered as well.
-Two of his sons died on the front lines, and one was captured by the Soviets, unable to return until after the war.
-Stromer died in 1952 a broken man, and the Spinosaurus died with him.
-All that remained were his notes and sketches, and a few photographic records later donated to the renovated museum by his surviving son.
+Tragically, this fame was short-lived.
+Stromer was openly critical of the Nazi party, and Karl Beurlen, head of the Bavarian museum that housed the Spinosaurus fossils, was an ardent Nazi supporter.
+Come World War II, Beurlen ignored Stromer's pleas to move the collection from Munich to the safety of caves and salt mines due to politics, and the fossils were destroyed by the Allied forces in a 1944 bomb raid of the city.
+Stromer's family also suffered.
+Two sons perished on the front lines, and one was captured by the Soviets, unable to return until after the war.
+Stromer died a broken man in 1952, and the Spinosaurus with him.
+All that remained were his notes and sketches, as well as photographic records donated to the renovated museum by his surviving son.

 As the world recovered from the effects of war, small pieces of Spinosaurus skeletons were discovered around the world, and theories about Spinosaurus' place in the ecosystem began to emerge.
 However, due to the lack of a complete specimen, Spinosaurus remained a mystery.